michaelvl/helm2yaml/README.md

 was actually deployed and such that we can be sure we can re-deploy the application without having to re-run Helm to re-render the YAML.

-With the helm2yaml tool, the final YAML can be retained by using the `--render-to` argument as follows:
+With the helm2yaml tool, the final YAML will be written to file named from the Helm release name.
+With a Helmsman application spec, the YAML can be rendered as follows>

 ```
-helm2yaml.py --render-to final-app.yaml helmsman -f helmsman-app-spec.yaml
+helm2yaml.py helmsman -f helmsman-app-spec.yaml
 kubectl apply -f final-app.yaml
 ```

 Similarly with FluxCD application specs:

 ```
-helm2yaml.py --render-to final-app.yaml fluxcd -f fluxcd-app-spec.yaml
+helm2yaml.py fluxcd -f fluxcd-app-spec.yaml
 kubectl apply -f final-app.yaml
 ```